 Take a moment to recognize any tough obstacles you’ve overcome, or lessons you’ve learned—and think about how far you’ve come.
 Then try to see yourself through the eyes of those who love you.
 They don’t see imperfections, failings, and mistakes.
 They see love, never-failing love.
 Try to see it too.

-Rachel Macy Stafford’s new book is Hands Free Life: 9 Habits for Overcoming Distraction, Living Better, and Loving More Read more from her on her blog, Hands Free Mama.
+Rachel Macy Stafford is the author of the books Live Life Now and Hands Free Life: 9 Habits for Overcoming Distraction, Living Better, and Loving More.
+Read more from her on her blog, Hands Free Mama.

 To get our top stories delivered to your inbox, sign up for the Healthy Living newsletter